alfatarsos/cservers-eaglekey/README.md

 - One-stop shop for updates hypervisor-wise and control-wise, including on the EagleKey code, with a dedicated mechanism that aggregates the RELEASE versioning and the dnf/apt package managers.

 # Current Status
 Phases 0-8 completed; Phase 9 in progress.
-Total rounds of security hardening completed: 6.
+Total rounds of security hardening completed: 11, including pentests, code inspection and fixing.

-As of June 15, 2026, it is in RC1, fully operational beta (next level statuses to obtain: RC2, RC3+, Final).
+As of June 16, 2026, it is in RC2, fully operational beta (next level statuses to obtain: RC3+, Final).

 Total planned development phases: 10